Samhain in New Jersey

 The main farm field, Genesis Farm

-She represented a turning point in my life, though it was not a time when my life could turn.
-I had a child in school, a mate, a business to run.
-Genesis Farm’s Earth Literacy courses took up to 12 weeks, so that made them out of my reach until Luke graduated from high school.
-At that point, 25 years in, the programs changed to shorter, more intense courses, and I took several of those for three years, which was a great blessing, because, after 28 years, the enormous energy to create and run the Genesis Farms programs had run its course, and the mission began to change.
+At that point, 25 years in, the programs changed to shorter, more intense courses.
+I took several of those for three years, a great blessing.
+After that, the enormous energy to create and run the Genesis Farms programs had run its course, and the mission changed.

-In October, 2015, Miriam asked me if I would help her with a project she had in mind.
-A few days after I arrived, we celebrated Samhain (pronounced sah-win), the ancient Celtic celebration of the end of the harvest season that falls at the midway point between the fall equinox and the winter solstice.
+That October ten years ago, Miriam asked me if I would help her with a project she had in mind.
+A few days after I arrived, we celebrated Samhain (pronounced sah-win).
+An ancient Celtic celebration of the harvest season, it falls midway between the fall equinox and the winter solstice.

 Close up of dried grass showing its fluffy seeds at Genesis Farm, Blairstown, New Jersey.
 Photo by Betsey Crawford.

-Samhain came at a time of coming death and dormancy, when the veil between the underworld and the living world felt thinned, and the ever-present ancestors were honored, along with their connection to the primordial chaos and fertility of the dark world.
-The sheep and cows were brought down from the pastures where they’d spent the warmer season grazing.
-Fires were kindled against the gathering dark, and people dressed in costumes and traveled from house to house, where they were given food from the Samhain feasts.
+Sheep and cows were brought down from the pastures where they’d spent the warmer season grazing.
+Fires were kindled against the gathering dark.
+People dressed in costumes and traveled from house to house, where they received food from the Samhain feasts.

 Autumn woods with some remaining orange foliage reflected in a pond at Genesis Farm, Blairstown, New Jersey.
 Photo by Betsey Crawford.